maddalenabin/small-projects/README.md

 # small-projects
-Collection of scripts for simple tasks
+Collection of scripts for simple tasks.
+Just playing around with Python :)